 - 10 grams butter

-- 50 grams toasted and blanched hazelnuts, chopped
+- 50 grams toasted and blanched hazelnuts chopped, toasted and skinless

 - 100 grams dark chocolate

 - Line a small baking sheet with parchment paper and set it aside.

 - In a small heatproof bowl, melt the milk chocolate with butter in the microwave or on top of a double boiler.